Key Takeaways

 There are some practical second-order benefits.
 Members on different schedules can fly on different dates — the per-member booking flow lets each person extend before or after the group's shared dates if they want to.
 Members who prefer different cabins (one wants premium economy, another wants the cheapest fare) can each pick what they actually want.
 The shared itinerary is what makes it a group trip; the individual bookings are what make it bookable.

-The Duffel + Stripe per-passenger model is more code on our end than just sending people to Skyscanner, but it's the only model where the structural bottleneck of group travel — 'who pays first?' — disappears entirely.
+The per-passenger handoff model is more work on our end than just sending people to Skyscanner, but it's the only model where the structural bottleneck of group travel — 'who pays first?' — disappears entirely.
 There's no first payer because there are N payers, each paying their own ticket.
 The booking step stops being where group trips die.

 If you want to see this work in practice, the easiest path is to start a planning room (/room/create), get a friend or two to join with the invite link, vote through to a destination together, and watch each member book their own flight at the end.
 The first time most groups use Jettova, the moment everyone realizes 'oh, I just book my own ticket' tends to land.
 It's the small structural fix that makes the rest of the planning effort worth doing.